Ruth Mosko Handler

 During her unhappy search for an adequate breast prosthesis, she realized that she should be making them for other women.
 Through her company Nearly Me, she has helped thousands of women.
 As she explained to a reporter in the early 1980s, “When I conceived Barbie, I believed it was important to a little girl’s self-esteem to play with a doll that has breasts.
 Now I find it even more important to return that self-esteem to women who have lost theirs.”

-Ruth Mosko Handler has received numerous awards for her accomplishments in business and philanthropy.
-Among her honors, she has been named Woman of the Year in Business (Los Angeles Times), been inducted into the Toy Industry Hall of Fame (Toy Manufacturers of America), received the Volunteer Achievement Award (American Cancer Society), and was the first “Woman of Distinction” of the United Jewish Appeal.
+Ruth Mosko Handler received numerous awards for her accomplishments in business and philanthropy.
+Among her honors, she was named Woman of the Year in Business (Los Angeles Times), inducted into the Toy Industry Hall of Fame (Toy Manufacturers of America), received the Volunteer Achievement Award (American Cancer Society), and was the first “Woman of Distinction” of the United Jewish Appeal.